Exiled-Team/DiscordIntegration/README.md

   },
 ```

-3. Add role IDs and list every command they can exeute.
+3. Add role IDs and list every command they can execute.
 You can use `.*` to permit to that role ID to use all game commands without restrictions.

 ```json
   "ValidCommands": {